River Rat

 River Rat, whose design appears this month, one might call a fresh water sister to Unsanctioned.
 Her over-all length is 22 feet; the waterline length is 18 feet 6 inches; the breadth 8 feet; and the draft, 1 foot 2 1/4 inches.
 The freeboard at the bow is 2 feet 5 1/2 inches, and at the stern, 2 feet 4 inches.
 The sheer is a straight line.
 The speed with a 25 horsepower outboard motor will be very close to 17.5 miles an hour.

 This latest design shows a scow model hull having enough deadrise in the bottom forward sections to ease slapping when the boat is plugging against a head wind and sea.
 The deadrise flattens aft which combined with the straight chine lines will prevent the hull settling at the stern while under way at top speed.
+It will be noticed there is a skeg extending from station 5 to within five inches of station 11; this will keep the boat on a straight course and contribute a lot toward ease of handling at both low and high speed.
 The nature of a hull of scow form makes it very difficult to provide topside flare.
 In view of the fact that a boat like River Rat will be used on well protected waterways there are likely to be few days when the going will be rough enough to make the boat wet and uncomfortable.
 Of course with the windward side windows closed she will be snug and dry inside.

 The construction is as light as possible consistent with strength.
 The planking will be made of 3/8" waterproof plywood.